mmlacak/crochess/docs/source/libcc/paths.rst

 ..     | A |  ------>  | B2 |  ------>  | D |  ------>  | C |
 ..     +---+           +----+           +---+           +---+
 ..
 ..
-Substitute paths are used when there are multiple possible interactions with
+Auxiliary paths are used when there are multiple possible interactions with
 .. encountered piece, but originating path has to be continued.
 ..
 ..
 For instance, a Shaman can capture, diverge from, or use transparency of opponent's